Bots

 The damage caused by Non-human traffic is not limited to just wasted budgets.
 When everyone is busy fighting bots, less time and energy is spent on creating great content, products, and customer experiences.
 This can hurt the whole affiliate marketing industry.

-This is why understanding how bots work and teaming up to fight them is the need of the hour in the affiliate marketing industry.
+This is why understanding how they work and teaming up to fight them is the need of the hour in the affiliate marketing industry.

 Identifying Bot Traffic